Wondering how to come more easily, frequently…or for the first time?

 For some people, orgasm comes easily once they spend a little time prioritizing pleasure each day.

 For others, unlocking orgasm is a longer journey.
-That’s exactly the reasoning behind my 8-week course, Come With Ease.
-With video tutorials on erotic self-touch for both vulva and penis owners, this all-genders course gently moves students from no-gasm to oh!-gasm with the help of weekly activities, worksheets, and more.
+That’s exactly the reasoning behind my Talking About Sex activity book.
+This all-genders eBook gently moves readers from no-gasm to oh!-gasm with the help of activities, worksheets, and more.

 Delve deeper into the sexual response cycle, explore your orgasmic anatomy, follow along with the recorded sensate focus session, and learn how to prioritize pleasure in your day-to-day life to become effortlessly orgasmic: